-In the later stages of Fullbright's Tacoma, you have to enter a four-digit code to strip the eponymous space station of its AI core.
-As seen above, this code is 0451, a set of numerals that has become synonymous with a lineage of games labelled as immersive sims (as explained in this video).
+In the later stages of Fullbright's Tacoma, you have to enter the code 0451, a set of numerals that has become synonymous with a lineage of games labelled as immersive sims (as explained in this video).
 Such games generally offer a specific set of tools and systems so that their interaction provides emergent, open-ended gameplay – unpredictable results from the combination of predictable variables.
 Tacoma decidedly does not fit that sandbox gameplay mould, but its inclusion of 0451 is more an homage to the overall legacy of immersive sims rather than a desire to be lifted into their pantheon.
 There are in fact a few recurring narrative elements inherent to immersive sims that Tacoma unifies and streamlines with a very clever conceit.

 Having analysed close to a dozen immersive sims in my scripts, there is a set of RPG quest tropes that returns in most of them.
 The best way to illustrate that is through a comprehensive example, so I will take the UNATCO base in the first Deus Ex, my favourite of the genre.
 When you enter the base, you can talk to people and listen in on conversations, access computers and read mails, and take in environmental cues, all to construct a backstory in your head.
 This type of storytelling is used in many immersive sims and starts to show an obvious artifice when repeatedly encountered.